ESA: Reporting changes

 There are lots of things that could affect your ESA and these are just some examples.

-If you’re not sure whether the ESA Centre needs to know something, it’s best to tell them anyway.
+If you’re not sure whether the DfC needs to know something, it’s best to tell them anyway.

 When you get in touch, they’ll ask you for: